Duke in New York

 NYU Courses for Transfer Credit

-Students may petition to enroll in a course at New York University for transfer credit in lieu of selecting a Duke elective.
+Students will enroll in a course at New York University for transfer credit.

 You are not limited to the courses listed in the database, however, new courses are subject to departmental approval at Duke.
 Please see the section on our website regarding how to request course approval.
 The NYU course catalog can be searched here.